Tauchsafaris in Oman

 Oman is a largely undiscovered diving paradise.
 Warm waters, pristine dive sites and a multitude of marine life make this a remarkable liveaboard dive holiday.

 Despite being quite a newfound destination for liveaboards, dive cruises in Oman are available to several different destinations.
 Itineraries usually range from a week to ten days long, taking divers out to the more remote islands where the best diving in Oman can be found.
 Due to the remoteness of the islands, liveaboard trips in Oman will visit one of the areas on a short trip or two on the longer voyages.
 You can choose between the Daymaniyat and Hallaniyat Islands or take a longer trip and visit both.
 These two groups of islands are known for their nesting sea turtle population, dolphin pods and even resident humpback whales.
-Alternatively, you can visit the Musandam Peninsula on a week-long trip to search for whalesharks which are frequently found in this area.
+Alternatively, you can visit the Musandam Peninsula on a week-long trip to search for whalesharks which can be found in this area.
 Most of the boats making these trips are high-end motorboats and divers will find mostly luxury liveaboards in Oman.
 In addition to upto five dives a day there will also be land excursions available, an opportunity to visit local towns and sample some traditional food.

 Dive Sites & Areas of Oman